A z=1.85 galaxy group in CEERS: evolved, dustless, massive intra-halo light and a brightest group galaxy in the making: Results and Discussion

-Given this halo mass estimate, this group is therefore outside of the M$_{200,halo}$ range in which we would expect efficient cold-stream accretion onto the halo \citep{ref:A.Dekel2006, ref:E.Daddi2022a, ref:E.Daddi2022b}.
+Taking all of this information together, some interesting questions arise.
+For example, the most massive galaxies in the group appear to be the most actively star-forming, despite the fact we might expect the opposite.
+Despite the presence of emission lines in the 3DHST grism spectra of four galaxies outside of the BGG, there is little evidence for star formation activity in our data.
+The low SFRs in the lower-mass galaxies could be due to satellite quenching of galaxies towards the outskirts of the group, or inefficient gas-feeding processes.
+Perhaps we are capturing these low-mass galaxies in a transient, `green valley' regime, between star-forming and quiescent.
+However, the fact that we observe several galaxies with these low SFRs might instead suggest that this phase is more persistent, or long-lived.
+Quenching mechanisms such as RAM-pressure stripping lead to relatively slow quenching, and might therefore give rise to such observations.
+Given the above halo mass estimate, this group is therefore outside of the M$_{200,halo}$ range in which we would expect efficient cold-stream accretion onto the halo \citep{ref:A.Dekel2006, ref:E.Daddi2022a, ref:E.Daddi2022b}.
 For group-like halos above M$_{stream}\sim$2-3$\times$10$^{12}$~M$_{\odot}$, the maximum expected persistency of cold accretion is at the level of $\sim$100~M$_{\odot}$/yr \citep{ref:E.Daddi2022a}.
-The observed SFR of galaxy 89, SFR~=~1810~M$_{\odot}$/yr, is therefore a significant excess ($\times$10-20) above what we could expect for the fuelling of star-formation, from cold gas accretion from the cosmic web.
-Another hypothesis for the presence of this significant star-formation is therefore that the cold gas fuelling the high SFR in the BGG may originate from a cooling flow - the cooling of hot gas at the highest density peak of the group potential well.
-This may also provide an explanation for why the vast majority of the star-formation appears to be taking place in one single galaxy within the BGG, close to the center of the group \citep{ref:M.McDonald2018, ref:A.Fabian2022}.
+The observed SFR of galaxy 89, SFR~=~1810~M$_{\odot}$/yr, is therefore a significant excess ($\times$10-20) above what we could expect for the fuelling of star formation, from cold gas accretion from the cosmic web.
+Another hypothesis for the presence of this significant star formation is therefore that the cold gas fuelling the high SFR in the BGG may originate from a cooling flow - the cooling of hot gas at the highest density peak of the group potential well.
+This may also provide an explanation for why the vast majority of the star formation appears to be taking place in one single galaxy within the BGG, close to the centre of the group \citep{ref:M.McDonald2018, ref:A.Fabian2022}.
 Alternatively, the SFR excess (compared to expectations from cold accretion) might be due to rapid and efficient consumption of residual gas in the group, as a result of the multiple mergers in the forming BGG.
 These hypotheses merit further investigation, in particular using deep X-ray observations or the Sunyaev-Zel'Dovich effect to explore the peak of the dark matter distribution (e.g. \citealt{ref:R.Gobat2018}).